Rawstudio

-Rawstudio is stand-alone application software to read and manipulate images in raw image formats from digital cameras.
+Rawstudio is a free and open source stand-alone application software to read and manipulate images in raw image formats from digital cameras.
 It is designed for working rapidly with a large volume of images, whereas similar tools are designed to work with one image at a time.

 Rawstudio reads raw images from all digital camera manufacturers using dcraw as a back end. supports color management using LittleCMS to allow the user to apply color profiles (see also Linux color management).

 Rawstudio uses the GTK+ user interface toolkit.

 Rawstudio was available in Debian through version 7 "Wheezy", but removed from the distribution due to the software's dependency on obsolete libraries.